 You do not need an undergraduate major in Linguistics to apply to Pitt’s Linguistics Graduate Program.
 Students who enter our program often have degrees in a variety of modern languages, English, anthropology, psychology or education.

-What is the relative importance of disciplinary background, grade point average, GRE score, letters of recommendation, TOEFL scores?
+What is the relative importance of disciplinary background, grade point average, letters of recommendation, and TOEFL scores?

 All of these factors are important, but a good score on one of them can compensate for a weak showing on some other factor.
-We do not issue cut-off scores, but students who are competitive for our programs should have scores at or above approximately 155 on the Verbal, 152 on the Quantitative, and 3.5 on the Analytical sections of the GRE.
 For students whose native language is not English, we also consult the TOEFL or IELTS score for further information on verbal proficiency.